 One follower and reader recommended speaking out your faith.
 Singer Gretchen Keskeys shared that if everything falls apart, we still have God, have salvation and have a promising future.
 “And He loves my family more than even I can.
 I love Romans 8:6 – ‘The mind governed by the flesh is death.
 The mind governed by the Spirit is life and peace.’
 That is literally true.
 When I am in my flesh, everything in my life seems to die a little.
 In the Spirit, I see life.
 I see hope.
 I see change.
 I see freedom.
 I see Jesus.”

-Yes, 2020 has been dozy for sure.
+Yes, 2021 has been a trial for many so far.
 However, it’s how deep we are rooted in God, allowing for self-care (don’t be your own worse enemy!), and allowing ourselves to dream again that can help weather the ruts and the storms of life.
 Remember “The name of the Lord is a strong tower; the righteous man runs into it and is safe (Proverbs 18:10).”